 “I can certainly help you…”

-Now, that you are clear on the query but you lack proper information to address it or unable to offer what customer is looking forward to, it is necessary to acknowledge the customer first.
+Now, that you are clear on the query but you lack proper information to address it or are unable to offer what the customer is looking forward to, it is necessary to acknowledge the customer first.
 Remember, no one wants to hear a straight ‘no’ for anything.
 Understand the criticality of the situation and mold the words accordingly.
 Consider these points

 - Say no to customers in a positive way with phrases of hope